rpdswtk/vsmqtt/README.md

 * Support for websocket connection
 * Clear retained messages
 * Right click on message to open in text edior
+* Save default topic, payload, qos and retain values for publish section on UI

 ## Extension Settings